A small country with the Andes mountains, Amazon jungle and ocean coastline packed into one, Ecuador fruits are a wild adventure on their own.

 Locals usually eat uvilla raw, but it can also be paired with chocolate and used in vinaigrettes, granola bars and other desserts.

-Originating in Southeast Asia, achotillo is more popularly known in other parts of the world as rambutan.
+This is a native Malaysian fruit and common in Southeast Asia, achotillo is more popularly known in other parts of the world as rambutan.

 But this weird looking exotic fruit is called achotillo by Ecuadorians because it looks almost similar to annatto or achiote.